dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 To realise what do we need, first of all, we need to understand what is microservice.
 The definition, given by Sam Newman in his book ["Building Microservices.
 Designing Fine-Grained Systems"](http://shop.oreilly.com/product/0636920033158.do) is the following: _microservices are small, autonomous services that work together_.
 I also like the platform-agnostic golden rule of defining microservices: _microservice is something that could be rewritten in two weeks_.

-For our concrete Actor-based application, the typical microservice can be described by the following image:
+For our concrete Actor-based application, the typical microservice can be described by the following figure:

 ![Example of Microservice Data Flow](/resources/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices/microservice-data-flow.png "Example of Microservice Data Flow")